mattyschell/geodatabase-buildings/doc/planimetrics.md

             touchsome);
     ```

-10. Probably demolished buildings
+10. Possibly demolished buildings

+    We put a lot of effort into working on these.

-    Any building that existed at the time of planimerics capture that was not retured to us in the delivery was likely demolished prior to 2022.
-Subtract any footprints we have moved to building_historic.
+    Any building that existed at the time of planimetrics capture that was not returned to us in the delivery was likely demolished prior to 2022.
+Subtract any footprints we have moved to building_historic in the meantime.

-    Remove from the  list
+    Also subtract from from the  list:

-    * any buildings edited after we started using 2022 imagery
+    * Any buildings edited after we started using 2022 imagery.
+Someone looked at these, it is not worth it to look at them again.
-    * garages
+    * Garages (for now)
+    * An ongoing list of possibly demolished buildings we have reviewed and decided no action is required

     ```sql
+    truncate table possibly_demolished;
+    --
+    insert into
+        possibly_demolished
     select
+        *
+    from
+        bldg.building_evw
+    where doitt_id in
+        (select
             doitt_id
         from
-        bldg.building_evw
+            building_evw
         where
             doitt_id < (select max(doitt_id)
                         from bldg.planimetrics_2022)
         and last_edited_date < to_date('01-SEP-2022', 'DD-MON-YYYY')
         and feature_code <> 5110
         minus
         select
             doitt_id
         from
-        bldg.planimetrics_2022
+            planimetrics_2022
         where
             doitt_id is not null
         minus
         select
             doitt_id
         from
-        bldg.building_historic_evw
+            building_historic_evw
         where
             doitt_id is not null
+        minus
+        select
+            doitt_id
+        from
+            possibly_demolished_checked);
+    --
+    commit;
     ```